 June-July 1996 - In observance of the 220th anniversary of our country and the 210th anniversary of the Town of Hamden, historic flags flew at Station 4 from Flag Day until July 4th.
-All of the flags were new and were purchased by a two department members through retail establishments that specialized in historic flags.
+All of the flags were new, purchased by two department members through retail establishments.

 June 1996 - L-R: Firefighters Paul Turner, Roberta Angiletta, Jim Dunlop, Ron Desroches, Lt.
 Frank Critchett, Capt.
 Paul Wetmore, Batt.
 Chief Bill Coppola and Ff.
 Mark Barletta.
 (CLICK to enlarge)

-Department members went to great lengths to ensure that the multi-flag display above the bay doors was properly anchored, and that the display itself was in strict conformance with the U.S. Flag Code.
-However, after about a week, concerns were expressed that Engine 4's exit and re-entry might cause damage to those flags flying above it, so the multi-flag display was taken down a few days early.
-But a different historic U.S. flag continued to be flown each day from Station 4's flagpole until July 4, 1996.
+This display of historic American flags was in strict compliance with the U.S. Flag Code.
+Department members went to great lengths to ensure that the flags above the bay doors was properly anchored.
+However, the multi-flag display was taken down after about a week when concerns that Engine 4's exit and re-entry might cause damage to the flags flying above it.
+A different historic U.S. flag continued to be flown each day from Station 4's flagpole until July 4, 1996.

 The flagpole above the doors at Station 4 is a fairly new addition.
 Until March 1995, the flagpole on the front lawn of the town hall also served Station 4.
 The firefighter on first watch hoisted the flag right after 0800 roll call and the last man on watch took it down.

 When former Hamden Deputy Fire Chief Walter Macdowall passed away suddenly in March 1995, he was then serving as the Chief of the LaGrange, Illinois Fire Department.
 Representatives from LaGrange and members of the Hamden Fire Department turned out en masse to pay their respects.